Matt O'Connor: Leicester's former Australia international to return to Tigers as coach

 Former Australia international Matt O'Connor is to return to Leicester Tigers in the role of head coach, replacing Aaron Mauger.

-Mauger, a former New Zealand back, will leave the role following Saturday's Premiership game against Northampton.
+Former New Zealand back Mauger will leave the role following Saturday's Premiership game against Northampton.

 O'Connor, who won three Premierships as a Tigers coach, will take over in early April, subject to being issued a visa.